-$$Sales{ct} = \alpha \times FeatureNum{ct} + X'{ct}\beta + \delta_c + \theta_t + \varepsilon{ct}, \qquad (2)$$ where $Sales{ct}$ denotes a measure of product purchases in category c on day t. $FeatureNum{ct}$ denotes the number of featured UPCs in category c on day t.
+$$Sales{ct} = \alpha \times FeatureNum{ct} + X'{ct}\beta + \delta_c + \theta_t + \varepsilon{ct}, \tag{2}$$ where $Sales{ct}$ denotes a measure of product purchases in category c on day t. $FeatureNum{ct}$ denotes the number of featured UPCs in category c on day t.
 X{ct} denotes a vector of other marketing variables. δ_c and θ_t denote category and day fixed effects, respectively. ε{ct} is the regression error term.
 The specification is identical to the one used for analyzing category traffic, but now we use sales instead of traffic as the dependent variable.
-We "re-use" the same notation for the regression coefficients used in the traffic regression in the interest of simplicity.12 We also note that we focus on the contemporaneous impact of advertising on sales.
-In section A.3 of the appendix, we explore whether advertising leads to intertemporal substitution in sales and find no evidence for such effects.
+We "re-use" the same notation for the regression coefficients used in the traffic regression in the interest of simplicity.
+We also note that we focus on the contemporaneous impact of advertising on sales.
+In Section A.3 of the Appendix, we explore whether advertising leads to intertemporal substitution in sales and find no evidence for such effects.

 To decompose the effect of advertising into different margins of adjustment, we use four different measures of purchase outcomes (i.e., $Sales{ct}$) that gradually include further steps in the conversion funnel.
 First, we compute a simple count of the number of consumers purchasing in the category.
-We then expand this metric to also capture consumers buying different brands and products (UPCs) from the same category as well as consumers purchasing multiple units of the same prod-
+We then expand this metric to also capture consumers buying different brands and products (UPCs) from the same category as well as consumers purchasing multiple units of the same product.
+To separately capture these different dimensions, we compute the number of consumer/brand and consumer/UPC pairs as well as total quantity purchased in the category.
+To illustrate the decomposition, consider a consumer who purchased two units of product A and one unit of product B in the same category.
+We code this purchase bundle as one consumer, two consumer/UPC pairs, and three units of total quantity.
+Depending on whether product A and B belong to the same brand, e.g. two